agibsonsw/PrintHtml/readme.md

 # Features

-- Export to HTML using any tmTheme for syntax highlighting.
+- Export to HTML using any `tmTheme` or `sublime-color-scheme` for syntax highlighting.
 - Can handle any language supported by ST2.
 - Supports bold and italic theme font styles as well.
 - Configurable output.
 - Format suitable for copying and pasting in emails.
-- 2 included tmTheme files for color and grayscale printing (but any can be used).
+- 2 included `sublime-color-scheme` files for color and grayscale printing (but any can be used).
 - Export only selections (multi-select supported).
 - Export and show highlights (multi-select supported).
 - Toggle gutter on/off in browser view.